OpenNebula/docs/source/integration_and_development/system_interfaces/java.rst

 Usage
 ================================================================================

-To use the OpenNebula Cloud API for Java in your Java project, you have to add to the classpath the org.opennebula.client.jar file and the xml-rpc libraries located in the lib directory.
+To use the OpenNebula Cloud API for Java in your Java project, you have to add to the classpath the org.opennebula.client.jar file and the XML-RPC libraries located in the lib directory.

 Code Sample
 ================================================================================